supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-dynamic-pricing.md

 last_updated: July 22, 2025
 ---

-# Episode 6: The Price is Right: Dynamic Pricing Demystified
+# Episode 6: The Pricing Maturity Curve: How Attractions Can Build Revenue Management as a Core Competency

 ## Episode Overview